There are several pathways available to become registered as an RDA (Registered Dental Assistant).

 B. More than one year prior to application, and within two years before application, earned sixteen hours of continuing education in accordance with section 20-03-01-06, and provides evidence the applicant was gainfully and relevantly employed in the time prior to application.
 Proof of gainful and relevant employment may include letters of recommendation, payroll documentation, or other materials requested by the board.

 (3) The applicant successfully completed a dental assisting program, accredited by the Commission On Dental Accreditation of the American Dental Association or approved by the board, and completed, within two years before application, sixteen hours of continuing education in accordance with section 20-03-01-06.
+You will need to have your official transcript sent from your college and submit a copy of your diploma.

 (4) The applicant was certified by the Dental Assisting National Board, and completed, within two years before application, sixteen hours of continuing education in accordance with section 20-03-01-06 is licensed in good standing under the laws of another jurisdiction and possesses qualifications, education, or experience substantially similar to the requirements for licensure set forth in this section.
 Applicants must submit evidence of at least one year of gainful and relevant employment in the practice prior to application.
 Proof of gainful and relevant employment may include letters of recommendation, payroll documentation, or other materials requested by the board.
 Applicants must submit evidence of earning sixteen hours of continuing education in accordance with section 20-03-01-06 and meet other criteria as may be required by the board.